What competitions do you run?

 The Junior Competition is open to all playing abilities and starts at Under 7’s all the way up to Under 17’s / Youth age division.
 It is a fun, family-based atmosphere on a Sunday morning where teamwork and development is encouraged, We are lucky enough to have a wonderful group of ex-representative players and coaches available to assist junior players, with many of our members now having kids themselves and keen to give something back to our Club and the community.
 Junior players can register as a team or as an individual looking to join a team via our easy registration process.
 The Junior Competition typically runs from Term 3 of the school year (early September) through to Term 4 (early December).
 Directly following the finals, junior players looking to make the transition to our representative Canterbury Bulldogs teams will have an opportunity to trial for selection.

-Our Senior Competition is on Wednesday nights starting in late March and finishing in June/July.
-It has 3 distinct levels of competition available, which are:
+Our Senior Competition is on Wednesday nights starting in late March / early April and finishing in June/July.
+It has 3 distinct levels of competition typically available, which are:

-- Jade Cup (Representative Level) – our elite A-grade tournament at Canterbury, suitable for representative level players, is a 6-a-side mixed format for players turning 17 and above in the year of the competition.
-The Jade Cup (formerly known as the Fi-Ta Cup) is the primary opportunity representative players have to become eligible to play for the Canterbury Bulldogs at Vawdon Cup and State Cup opens teams.
-Individual players will nominate for the Jade Cup and will be placed into a team via the Club Draft process.
-This ensures a mix of male, female, senior, elite and club-level players across each team and ensures we have highly competitive games each week.
+- Jade Cup (Competitive Level) – our elite A-grade tournament at Canterbury, suitable for representative level players and those players looking to challenge themselves.
+It is a 6-a-side format for players turning 16 and above in the year of the competition.
+The Jade Cup is the primary opportunity representative players have to become eligible to play for the Canterbury Bulldogs in Vawdon Cup and State Cup Under 20, Opens and Senior age teams.
+Individual players will nominate for the Jade Cup via the Player Pool and will be placed into a team via the Club draft process.
+This ensures a mix of playing capability across the teams and ensures we have highly competitive games each week.
 To ensure a high standard and in the interest of fairness, should players register into the Jade Cup but not be at the standard expected of a competitive or representative player, they will be asked to join a team in the Mixed Social Comp (where possible).